mongodb-js/compass/release/README.md

 npm run release changelog
 ```

 Only runnable from a release branch.
-Prints the git log between a release and the previous one in the same channel (ie. the previos ga or the previous beta).
+Prints the git log between a release and the previous one.
+Cleans duplicated commits and tag commits.

+- If the new release is a GA it will print the log from the previos GA skipping any beta in between.
+- If the new release is a beta it will print the log from a previous release of any kind (GA or beta).

 ### `publish`